pestrela/music/traktor/macos_converters_in_VM/README.md

 ## DJCU+RECU aid

 * same idea as above, but for DJCU instead (please note that I'm only maitaining the above rekordbuddy process)

-## traktor_clone_cues.py

-* This script is able to clone CUEs of the Duplicate files in your Collection
-* Secondary feature is merging CUEs from multiple collections

-please see help text in program for full details